-welcome granted by my hosts; many thanks in particular to Yuji Aruka and Tohru Nakano (Chuo University, Tokyo), Belal Baaquie (National University of Singapore), Zengru Di and Yougui Wang (Beijing Normal University), Hideki and Misako Takayasu (SONY CLS and Tokyo Institute of Technology), Xiaoqun Wang and Minhui Shangguan (Renmin University, Beijing), Kiichiro Yagi and Hideaki Aoyama (Kyoto University), Bo Zheng (Zhejiang University, Hangzhou), and Wei-Xing Zhou (East China University of Science and Technology, Shanghai).
+Acknowledgments Different versions of this paper have been presented in several talks given by the author during a two-month journey to Singapore, China and Japan.
+I would like to express my sincere gratitude to my Singaporian, Chinese and Japanese colleagues who invited me to give these lectures as well as to all participants for their helpful comments and suggestions.
+This experience was not only profitable from a scientific perspective, but also quite enjoyable thanks to the warm welcome granted by my hosts; many thanks in particular to Yuji Aruka and Tohru Nakano (Chuo University, Tokyo), Belal Baaquie (National University of Singapore), Zengru Di and Yougui Wang (Beijing Normal University), Hideki and Misako Takayasu (Tokyo Institute of Technology), Xiaoqun Wang and Minhui Shangguan (Renmin University, Beijing), Kiichiro Yagi and Hideaki Aoyama (University of Kyoto), Bo Zheng (Zhejiang University, Hangzhou), Wei-Xing Zhou (East China University of Science and Technology, Shanghai).